typedb/typedb-docs/11-query/01-match-clause.md

 This matches the instances of any attribute type whose value matches the given regex - `"Miriam Morton"` or `"Solomon Tran"`.

 #### Owners with multiple attributes
 To match instances of a concept type that owns multiple attributes, we can simply chain triples of `has`, label and variable.
-Separating each triple with a comma is optional.

 <div class="tabs dark">